Sreedev/android-projects/firebaseIntegrations/README.md

 in yout firebase console.
 After that only you can use the below code.

 ## Firebase Email auth
-Firebase Email has the below feature implemented in it
 > User already registered or not check.<br />
 > User registration.<br />
 > User email verification.<br />